project-forth-works/project-forth-works/Data-Structures/Bit-Array/readme.md

 This i a one cell array on a machine with 16-bit cell size.
 Three of the 16-bits are high.
 Note that only 4 cells (8 bytes) are required to keep track of 64 flags.

+A note on `?ABORT` noForth uses the name of the word in which ?ABORT is included as the error message.
+In the example code below, the message "Error from LOC" is printed.
+This is useful for adding clear error messages to small embedded systems.
+It is also an extra motivation to use meaningfull names :)

 ## Pseudo code for a bit array

 ```